exit99/mutatio-python/README.md

 ## TODO

-[ ] Generate the text fields in the admin panel.
+[ ] Generate the text fields in the admin panel with react.

-[ ] Rerender from a save on the admin panel.
+[ ] Rerender from a save on the admin panel (provide a hook for doing additional commands after the save like restart nginx).

+[ ] Create the flask app in a method and make a wsgi file.